Emotional Authority Human Design Explained

 Signs you may be ignoring your Emotional Authority

-• you make big decisions in emotional highs
+• you make big decisions during emotional highs because the energy feels like clarity

-• you make decisions to escape emotional lows
+• you make decisions to escape an emotional low

 Emotional Authority in relationships, work, and life